yaarilab/Maccac_VDJbase_annotation_new/README.md

 **5. Genotype inference**

-> In this section, genotypes are inferred for each of the IGH calls: V, D, and J using TIgGER Bayesian inferernce tool, and a personal reference set is created.
+> In this section, genotypes are inferred for each of the IG calls: V, D, and J using TIgGER Bayesian inferernce tool, and a personal reference set is created.

 **6. Third repertoire alignment and annotation with the personal reference set.**

 > In this section, the repertoire sequences are annotated using IgBlast and MakeDb (presto) against the personal reference set from step 5.

-**7. Haplotype inference and OGRDB statistics.**
+**7. OGRDB statistics.**

-> In this section, haplotypes are inferred using RAbHIT in case the repertoire is heterozygous to IGHJ6, and the reperotire statistics are deduced using ogrdbstats.
+> the reperotire statistics are deduced using ogrdbstats.

 ### Input files:

-1. An IGH repertoire in fasta format.
+1. An AIRR-seq in fasta format.
+2. heavy_chain (yes/no)
+3. chain - (IGHV/IGLV/IGKV)
-2. Reference set files for IGHV, IGHD, and IGHJ alleles in fasta format.
+4. Reference set files for IG*V, IG*D, and IG*J alleles in fasta format for the right chain.
+5. auxiliary_data and custom_internal_data for the right chain.

 ### Output:

 1. The aligned repertoire with the personal reference set.
-2. A genotype report
+2. The aligned repertoire with the init reference set.
-3. A haplotype report
+3. A genotype reports
+4. A log files
+5. An ogrdb statistics report for the init aligned repertoire
-4. An ogrdb statistics report
+6. An ogrdb statistics report for the final aligned repertoire
+7. pipeline_statistic.csv - table of pass and fail reads for some of the steps.

 ### Docker images: